neontuna/neontuna.com/about.md

 permalink: /about/
 ---

-Hello there, you've somehow stumbled across my website.
-First of all, I apologize if the domain name is misleading.
-Neontuna.com was available and sounded really cool, like a cyberpunk sushi stand.
-There's really nothing on here about fish or neon (signs or otherwise).
-However you will find posts about programming, computers, BBQ, cats, and programming computers.

-...

-Whoa, you're still here...
-Well my name is Justin Mullis.
-I'm a native son of Charlotte, North Carolina.
-There are exactly three people living in Charlotte that were born here.
-I built my first computer when I was in high school.
+Hello there, you've stumbled across my website.
+Oh, I mean Justin's website.
+Its customary to write about yourself in third person, as if I have some assistant responsible for my blog.

 ![Check out this nerd]({{ site.baseurl }}/assets/551793_10150991698719185_1788344000_n.jpg)
 <br>
-*Does your computer have a "Turbo" button?*
+*Justin's first computer, that he built, no big deal*

-I continued tinkering, creating some websites for local bands and businesses.
-For a while I ran a collocated web server, providing hosting and email services.
-I found myself spending more time blocking spammers and defending the server than actually developing.
-So in 2008 I started work as an IT guy for [F1-Networks][f1] and I've been there (and working from my home office) ever since.
-I love BBQ (NC BBQ, the only kind that matters), camping, screen prints, air plants, my awesome fiancée, and my giant cat.
+As you can see, Justin is a super cool dude.
+For a while he ran a collocated web server, providing hosting and email services.
+In 2008, After spending more time blocking spammers and defending the server than actually developing, Justin started work as an IT guy for [F1-Networks][f1].
+He's been there (and working from his home office) ever since.

-I recently finished a web development program with [Viking Code School][viking].
-Continuing from there I've been bashing away on Angular 2, which is conveniently completely different from Angular 1.

-If you'd like to contact me, just say my name three times and I will appear.
+If you'd like to contact Justin, just say his name three times and he will appear.
 Failing that, use the [contact page](/contact).
-Or send me a [hilarious tweet](https://twitter.com/nonadmn).
+Or send a [hilarious tweet](https://twitter.com/nonadmn).
 Thank you for reading!

 ![Justin and Dixie the cat]({{ site.baseurl }}/assets/justin_dixie_trans.png)